VSchool/rtv-comments-workshop/README.md

 9. Test your implementation thoroughly to ensure proper functionality.

 ## Conclusion
 By completing this workshop project, participants will have gained hands-on experience in implementing comment functionality in a MERN stack application.
-They will have learned how to create models, routers, and frontend components to enable users to interact with comments effectively.
+They will have learned how to create models, routers, and frontend components to enable users to interact with comments effectively.# render-deploy